Newborn Care in the Delivery Room

 The birth of a baby is one of life’s most wondrous moments.
 Few experiences compare to this event.
 Newborn babies have amazing abilities.
 Yet they depend on others for feeding, warmth, and comfort.

 Amazing physical changes occur with birth.
 When the baby is delivered, the umbilical cord is clamped and cut near the navel.
 This ends the baby’s dependence on the placenta for oxygen and nutrition.
-As the baby takes its first breath, air moves into the lungs.
-Before birth, the lungs aren’t used to exchange oxygen and carbon dioxide, and need less blood supply.
+As the baby takes their first breath, air moves into the lungs.
+Before birth, the lungs aren’t used to exchange oxygen and carbon dioxide.
+They need less blood supply.
 The fetal circulation sends most of the blood supply away from the lungs through special connections in the heart and the large blood vessels.
 When a baby starts to breathe air at birth, the change in pressure in the lungs helps close the fetal connections and redirect the blood flow.
 Now blood is pumped to the lungs to help with the exchange of oxygen and carbon dioxide.
 Some babies have too much fluid in their lungs.
 Stimulating the baby to cry by massage and stroking the skin can help.
 This brings the fluid up where it can be suctioned from the nose and mouth.

 Providing warmth for the newborn